surbhi18/personal-website/content/publication/reliable-relu/index.md

   - Equal contribution
 publication: Conference on Learning Theory
 publication_short: COLT
-abstract: >-
-We give the first dimension-efficient algorithms for learning Rectified Linear Units (ReLUs), which are functions of the form x 7→ max(0, w · x) with w ∈ S n−1
+abstract: "We give the first dimension-efficient algorithms for learning Rectified Linear Units (ReLUs), which are functions of the form x \\rightarrow max(0, w · x) with w ∈ S n−1
 .
 Our algorithm works in
 the challenging Reliable Agnostic learning model of Kalai, Kanade, and Mansour [18] where the